Converg3nce/matic-docs/docs/develop/metatransactions/metatransactions-gsn.md

 ### Trusted Forwarder

-Recipient contract accepts only those requests coming from a trusted forwarder, which will verify signature & account nonce, that can be directly processed in recepient contract.
+Recipient contract accepts only those requests coming from a trusted forwarder, which will verify signature & account nonce, that can be directly processed in recipient contract.

+### Recipient Contract

+This is the GSN aware target contract, able to accept meta transactions, where actual client address can be retrieved from `_msgSender()`, instead of `msg.sender`, when it's inheriting from this simple [base class](https://github.com/opengsn/gsn/blob/master/contracts/BaseRelayRecipient.sol).